 Best Life Insurance for Mental Health Problems in 2026

-The best life insurance for mental health conditions in 2026 includes USAA, Banner Life, Pacific Life and Nationwide.
+The best life insurance companies for people with mental health conditions in 2026 are USAA, Banner Life, Pacific Life and Nationwide.

 Find out if you're overpaying for life insurance below.